How to Make Great EVOO Stock

 1. Heat up a tablespoon or two of Sizzle in a large pot.
 You need enough EVOO to give your veggies a glossy coat.

 2. Add chopped veggies, herbs, and bones (if using) to the pot.
 Let all the ingredients caramelize, sautéing until golden and fragrant.
 Sizzle brings out the natural sugars in your vegetables and helps the flavors meld.
-This browning step adds a deep and rich flavor note to the stock that many miss out on when simmering with just water!

 Step 3